 FAIR Take | January 2022

-> The fight over the New York City Council’s proposal for foreign national voting has only just begun in earnest.
+The fight over the New York City Council’s proposal for foreign national voting has only just begun in earnest.
 The council passed the bill on December 9, 2021, giving the mayor 30 days to act before it would automatically become law.
 Former Mayor Bill de Blasio left office on New Year’s Day without acting on the bill thus punting it to his successor Mayor Eric Adams (D).
-Adams, too, despite claiming he had qualms over foreign nationals voting ultimately allowed the 30 days to run and the bill become law on January 9.
+Adams, too, despite claiming he had qualms over foreign nationals voting ultimately allowed the 30 days to run and the bill became law on January 9.
 A lawsuit has been filed seeking to block the bill from taking effect.

-> Under the bill, New York City’s Board of Elections is directed to create new voter rolls and ballots for foreign national “municipal voters” who would be eligible to vote for city offices and city ballot questions, but not in state or federal races.
+Under the bill, New York City’s Board of Elections is directed to create new voter rolls and ballots for foreign national “municipal voters” who would be eligible to vote for city offices and city ballot questions, but not in state or federal races.
 Anyone who has lived in the city for 30 days and is legally authorized to work in the United States would be eligible to register and to vote.
-This could extend the franchise not just to lawful permanent residents (“green card holders”), but potentially to individuals residing in New York City on a temporary work visas, recipients of Temporary Protected Status (TPS) or Deferred Action for Childhood Admissions (DACA), refugees, asylum applicants and immigration parolees.
+This could extend the franchise not just to lawful permanent residents (“green card holders”), but potentially to individuals residing in New York City on a temporary work visa, recipients of Temporary Protected Status (TPS) or Deferred Action for Childhood Admissions (DACA), refugees, asylum applicants and immigration parolees.
 Foreign nationals could start voting as early as 2023.

-> A lawsuit was filed against city officials on January 10.
+A lawsuit was filed against city officials on January 10.
 It alleges the bill violates:

 - the New York State Constitution, which repeatedly provides and presumes that voting is limited to citizens only;

 - Section 5-102 of the New York Election Law, which provides that “[n]o person shall be qualified to register for and vote at any election unless he is a citizen of the United States”; and